 My Swan 500CX has seen little use over the past 20 years due to my

-activity in recent years.
-Earlier this year, I decided to put the rigs
+radio activity in recent years.
+In 2011, I decided to put the rigs

 side-by-side and compare the RF output of each transceiver.